A Brief Sanskrit Glossary

 Prapancha: The world; appearance of the world.

-Prarabdha: Karma that has become activated and begun to manifest and bear fruit; karmic “seeds” that have begun to “sprout.”
+Prarabdha: Karma that has become activated and begun to manifest and bear fruit in this life; karmic “seeds” that have begun to “sprout.”

-Prasada(m): Food or any gift that has been first offered in worship or to a saint; that which is given by a saint; literally: “grace.”
+Prasad(am): Grace; food or any gift that has been first offered in worship or to a saint; that which is given by a saint.
+It also means tranquility, particularly in the Bhagavad Gita.

 Pratibha: Special mental power; imaginative insight; intelligence; splendor of knowledge; intuition; ever-creative activity or consciousness; the spontaneous supreme “I”-consciousness; Parashakti.